-Also, some car dealer may lose the dealership in Singapore from time to time.
+Also, some car dealers may lose their dealerships in Singapore from time to time.
 And the extended portion may be useless.

 Do you know what is covered in car warranty in Singapore and what is not?
-Have you read the fine print in your car warranty booklet?
+Have you read the fine print in the warranty booklet?

 If you have any questions about the coverage of the car warranty in Singapore, please let us know in the comment box below

 The community will help you.

 For questions on buying a car in Singapore, please check Singapore car ownership guides page.

 For questions on driving a car in Singapore, please check Singapore driving guides page.

 For maintaining and servicing your car in Singapore, please check Singapore car maintenance guides page.

 For driving from Singapore to Malaysia, please check Dring to Malaysia guides page.